docker/docs/datacenter/dtr/2.1/reference/cli/backup.md

 ---
+description: Backup a DTR cluster to a tar file and stream it to stdout
+keywords: docker, dtr, cli, backup
 title: docker/dtr backup
-keywords:
-- docker, dtr, cli, backup
-description: Backup a DTR cluster to a tar file and stream it to stdout
 ---

 Backup a DTR cluster to a tar file and stream it to stdout